cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 <HighlightBox type="note">

 Note the small hack where the received candidates are sorted by `WonCount`.
-The `GetAllCandidates` function does not ensure an order, so to be able to easily use `require.Equal`, an ordering was used.
+The `GetAllCandidates` function does not ensure an order, so to be able to easily use `require.Equal` an ordering was used.

 </HighlightBox>